Community Concepts offers several transportation options.

 Click on the links below for more information:

 Since 1984, Community Concepts has provided door to door specialized transportation services to residents of Androscoggin, Franklin and Oxford Counties.
 Community Concepts serves approximately 9000 clients yearly.
 Our trained volunteer drivers provide over 450,000 trips annually, covering over 13 million miles.

 - MaineCare Transportation for MaineCare patients to qualified medical appointments.

 - Our Elder Rides program helps the elderly get to critical medical appointments such as kidney dialysis and chemotherapy.

 - We also offer Non-Medical Transportation and rides for hire for escorted services that are available to the public for a fee.

-- Help others and recieve benefits by becoming a Volunteer Driver.
+- Help others and receive benefits by becoming a Volunteer Driver.

 - Our programs depend on you.
-If you would like to help the people of Western Maine get to medical appointments, please make a donation by clicking here or click the DONATE NOW button on the right of your screen.
+If you would like to help the people of Western Maine get to medical appointments.

 Generous Funders Include: